benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 * `https://autoconfig.%MXFULLDOMAIN%/.well-known/mail-v1.xml?emailaddress=%EMAILADDRESS%`

-For example, if the MX server for customer domain example.net is "mx.premium.europe.example.com", then the config file should be at
+For example, if the MX server for customer domain example.net is "mx.premium.europe.example.com", then the configuration file should be at

 * https://autoconfig.premium.europe.example.com/.well-known/mail-v1.xml?emailaddress=fred@example.net

 For backwards compatibility with older mail clients, step 3.2. should also be implemented.

-## Return config for non-existing email addresses
+## Return configuration for non-existing email addresses

 Servers SHOULD return a valid config, even if the email address sent as URL parameter does not exist.
 Otherwise, spammers or attackers would be able to test the validity of email addresses.
-This is true even if the config server needs the email address to determine which of multiple configurations is correct.
+This is true even if the configuration server needs the email address to determine which of multiple configurations is correct.
-In such a configuration, if the client sends a non-existing email address, the config server SHOULD return one of the valid configuations, so that valid and invalid email addresses are indistiguishable.
+In such a configuration, if the client sends a non-existing email address, the configuration server SHOULD return one of the valid configuations, so that valid and invalid email addresses are indistiguishable.

 ## No authentication for config

-Any of the above URLs for retrieving the config file MUST NOT require authentication, but MUST be public.
+Any of the above URLs for retrieving the configuration file MUST NOT require authentication, but MUST be public.

-This is because the configuration information in the autoconfig file includes the authentication method.
-Without the autoconfig file, the client does not know which authentication method is required and which username form to use
+This is because the configuration information in the Autoconfig file includes the authentication method.
+Without the Autoconfig file, the client does not know which authentication method is required and which username form to use
 (e.g. username "fred" or "fred@example.com" or "fred\EXAMPLE").
-Given that this information is required for authentication, the autoconfig file itself cannot require authentication.
+Given that this information is required for authentication, the Autoconfig file itself cannot require authentication.

 ## OAuth2 requirements